arvind32/CausalEXP3/journal.md

 - While government data proved excellent (they even had district level tags for female toilet availability!) they don't have subject level performance, just aggregated dropout rates, pass-fail etc.

 This would be my back-up if I find no other dataset.

+**Weeks 4-5:**

+I became very interested in the Nordic Gender Paradox.
+This is a phenomenon in Nordic countries where, one would imagine that ranking higher on several measures of gender equality, we would see more female CEOs and STEM graduates.
+However, the gap actually widens compared to other countries.
+This is a somewhat controversial claim, and I have stored photos of all my notes here.